 For personal dosimetry, the standard procedure is to wear an individual whole body dosemeter on the chest.
 Depending on the specific requirements, this can be supplemented with a wrist, finger, eye lens or lead apron dosemeter.
-Approximately 7,000 Belgian employees are currently wearing dosemeters supplied by the Belgian Nuclear Research Centre.
+Some 10,000 Belgians and Dutch are currently wearing a dosemeter of the Belgian Nuclear Research Centre.

 The various types of dosemeters all consist of a holder in which the dosemeter itself is inserted.
 Inside the dosemeter are the detectors that are sensitive to both beta and gamma rays.